🐾 Kooikerhondje – Cheerful, Agile, and Loyal Dutch Companion

 📜 History and Origin

 This breed dates back to the 1500s in the Netherlands.
 The Kooikerhondje was used in “Eendenkooi” duck decoys—hence the name.
-It’s even featured in famous Dutch paintings.
-The breed nearly went extinct after World War II, but was revived and is now growing in popularity worldwide.
+It’s even featured in famous Dutch paintings, including works by Rembrandt and Vermeer.
+The breed nearly went extinct after World War II, but was revived by dedicated enthusiasts and is now growing in popularity worldwide, with AKC recognition in 2018.
+For another rare breed with a fascinating history, check out the Norwegian Lundehund, a unique dog originally bred to hunt puffins on Norwegian cliffs.

 🧬 Physical Appearance